ejinbt/S-2000/README.md

 S-2000 is a powerful, Go-based command-line tool designed to automate the process of exporting and analyzing Discord chat history using [DiscordChatExporter (DCE)](https://github.com/Tyrrrz/DiscordChatExporter).

-It features multiple modes of operation, from simple message scraping to comprehensive, server-wide analysis and targeted user-activity lookups.
+It features a suite of modular subcommands, enabling a wide range of data extraction tasks—from simple message scraping to comprehensive, server-wide analysis and targeted user-activity lookups.

 ## Features

-*   **Modular Subcommand System:**
+*   **Modular Subcommand System:** A command for every need.
-    *   `scrape-extended`: Fully automates a server-wide scrape of recent messages for a detailed, channel-centric report.
+    *   `scrape-extended`: Fully automates a server-wide scrape of recent messages for a detailed, channel-centric CSV report.
-    *   `analyze-extended`: Scrapes a detailed, channel-centric report from a folder of existing JSON files, skipping the export step.
+    *   `analyze-extended`: Scrapes a detailed, channel-centric CSV report from a folder of existing JSON files, skipping the export step.
+    *   `analyze-to-json`: Analyzes a folder of existing JSONs and creates a separate, new JSON analysis file for each channel, listing all unique users and their metadata.
     *   `find-first-message`: For a given list of users, exports the full history of specified channels to find their absolute first message.
-    *   `run-all`: Exports specific channels (chunked by date) and scrapes aggregated user/role data.
+    *   `run-all`: Exports specific channels (with date-chunking) and scrapes aggregated user/role data.
     *   `scrape-roles`: Scrapes user IDs, display names, and a complete list of all their roles from existing JSON files.
     *   `scrape-messages`: Scrapes display names and message content from existing JSON files.
 *   **Automated & Targeted Exporting:** Can export entire servers, specific channels with date filters, or the full history of channels for deep analysis.
 *   **High-Performance Operations:** Leverages Go's concurrency for both DCE execution and ultra-fast JSON scraping, complete with progress bars for all long-running tasks.
-*   **Rich Data Extraction:** Can calculate user account creation dates and find a user's first-ever message in a given set of channels.
+*   **Rich Data Extraction:** Can calculate user account creation dates and find a user's first-ever message or first message within a channel.
+*   **Flexible Output:** Generates reports in both aggregated CSV and structured, per-channel JSON formats.
 *   **Configuration Driven:** A single `config.yaml` file controls all settings for all modes.

 ## Prerequisites